Free Will in Ancient Thought

 23. How can there be logismoi which have their origin in the nonrational soul, or even the body, and are able to persuade reason?
 One way in which this might happen is if reason believes that some pleasures are a good but is not entirely clear about whether this pleasure is a good after all.
 Whereas the nonrational part of the soul is not sensitive to reasons or to reasoning in this sense, reason itself is sensitive to experience and to considerations based on experience.
 Still, the nonrational part of the soul may learn to become quite persuasive.
 It might point out how pleasant it would be to obtain a certain object and how easy it would be to obtain it in this circumstance.
 Reason, as we know, does not require proof, let alone the kind of proof which involves understanding and insight, to be persuaded.
 So here is the beginning of a view as to how reason might be persuaded to give assent to a nonrational and even unreasonable impression.
 The nonrational part of the soul offers it considerations, things to be considered in making a choice, which might persuade reason.

-Frede here is answering a question he posed in 22.
+Frede here is answering a question he posed in 21 and 22.

 This problem is really two problems.
-It is not clear what makes these impressions impulsive.
-It is not clear why these impressions have "power" over reason.
+It is not clear what makes these impressions impulsive, and it is not clear why these impressions have "power" over reason.

-Frede (in 22, 23, 24, and 25) is considering a solution to the second problem.
-The solution he is considering is one he attributes to Evagrius Ponticus.
+Frede is considering a solution to the second problem.

 According to the solution, because reason "is sensitive to experience and to considerations based on experience," there "is the beginning of a view as to how reason might be persuaded to give assent to a nonrational and even unreasonable impression."

-The answer is how pleasant or unpleasant it would be to do something.
+The answer, it seems, is how pleasant and easy it would be to do something.

 24. There is still some puzzle as to how this is supposed to work.
 We have to explain how reason can be persuaded because it takes these considerations, offered by the nonrational part of the soul, to have some bearing on its own view that it would not be good to indulge in this pleasure.
 To take the most simple and straightforward case, we need to see why reason, when it thinks that it would not be a good thing to indulge in this pleasure, should in any way be moved by the consideration that it would be very pleasant to indulge in this pleasure.
 For it to be moved, the nonrational considerations would have to have, or would have to be thought by reason to have, some bearing on its own view.